tdwg/rs.tdwg.org/process/process-vocabulary.md

-v# Processing a vocabulary spreadsheet
+# Processing a vocabulary spreadsheet

 **Title:** Processing a vocabulary spreadsheet